Architects Professional Indemnity Insurance

 Since 2019, the insurance market for the construction sector has been seen as 'hard' although it is now beginning a steady phase of 'softening'.
 In this phase we expect to see greater competition between insurers, where insurance rates premiums begin to fall.

-Examples of claims against Architects
+Examples of claims against architects

 Professional negligence claims against architects are surprisingly common in the modern world – it ‘goes with the territory’ when working within the construction sector.
 Claims can be extremely costly, even when the architect is not at fault.
 We’ve selected some examples of professional indemnity insurance claims we feel many architects can relate to, whether they are a small firm or larger practice.

 Reading the insurance policy is an obvious necessity for any policyholder and yet it's surprising how often businesses find that they claim on an insurance policy and then discover the cover isn't as they expected because they didn't read their policy.
+Firms must always ensure that they have read and understand completely the terms of their professional indemnity policy.
+If any points are unclear, you should clarify these points with your broker.

 The presentation of your business to insurers is more important than you may think.
 It will influence the prospective insurer's perception of your business and therefore if the information is badly represented, this could influence both their judgement and the premium you pay.
 Quite simply, they are considering the risks that your business may pose.